Class: SC.Store

 Parameters:

-SC.Record recordType
+recordType SC.Record

 Returns:

-Array set of storeKeys
+set of storeKeys

 Unloads a record, removing the data hash from the store.
 If you try to unload a record that is already destroyed then this method will have no effect.
 If you unload a record that does not exist or an error then an exception will be raised.